ATM2100/GuidedWalkThroughOfLinux/Guide.md

 The `-v` flag will show the kernel version.
 Since all Linux based systems are forked from the Linux Kernel, this will usually be a good way to figure out what specific distribution you are working on.
 There are other ways that will be covered later that are better, but this is a fairly easy one to keep track of.

 When the `-p` flag is used, uname will show the architecture of the processor.
-You likely wontpasswd command in linux
+At the time of writing, this will likely be some form of x86_64.

+### accounts
+In case it needs to be stated, a user is someone interacting with an operating system such as Windows, Mac OS or Debian.
+A user does so through an account.
+On commercial Windows, there are really only two types of accounts, regular users and administrators.
+Permissions for linux accounts at a surface level is just as simple.
+There are regular accounts such as "user" on your vm, and then there is root.

-#### Switch User
+#### Switch User su

 #### sudoers

 #### passwd and Account creation

+#### warnings about chmod 777 and chown 777

 ### Basic Networking